stephenhaunts/EasyNetQ/README.md

 # EasyNetQ
-Sample code for EasyNetQ and RabbitMQ course.
+ Sample code for using EasyNetQ with RabbitMQ in .NET Core.